 - Simulation and Systems Modeling.
 This task will develop a large scale systems model which will evaluate vehicle crashworthiness based on the safety performance of the vehicle when exposed to the entire traffic accident environment, i.e., across the full spectrum of expected collision partners, collision speeds, occupant heights, occupant ages, and occupant injury tolerance levels.
 The foundation for the Systems model will be a comprehensive suite of finite element models and articulated mass models constructed to represent nine light vehicle categories -- five LTV and four passenger car and their occupants. - Test Procedure Development.
-Development of test procedures and test devices for a standardized evaluation of vehicle aggressivity/compatibility.

-task, NHTSA will collaborate with international regulatory bodies and research organizations in vehicle compatibility research, e.g., the International Harmonized Research Activities committee.
-This committee was organized at the 15th ESV Conference and is led by representatives of the EC/EEVC.
+Development of test procedures and test devices for a standardized evaluation of vehicle aggressivity/compatibility. - International Harmonization Efforts.
+Collaboration with international regulatory bodies and research organizations in vehicle compatibility research.
+This committee was organized at the 15th ESV and is led by representatives of the EC/EEVC.
 This will be a challenging effort due to differences in U.S. and international fleet composition (i.e., the U.S. has a large LTV fleet constituent which is not present in other continents/countries).